-In addition, as of the closing date of the offering, FMC Technologies intends to replace each of the shares of FMC Corporation restricted stock held by the Company's employees and a portion of those shares held by the Company's directors with shares of the Company's restricted stock that will be issued pursuant to the FMC Technologies Stock Plan.
+In addition, as of the closing date of the offering, FMC Technologies intends to replace each of the shares of FMC Corporation restricted stock that will vest prior to January 1, 2003 held by the Company's employees with shares of the Company's restricted stock that will be issued pursuant to the FMC Technologies Stock Plan.
 The historical combined financial statements reflect an allocation of expense related to FMC Corporation's existing restricted stock program.
-To the extent that the Company replaces any

-FMC Corporation restricted stock with FMC Technologies restricted stock prior to the distribution, the Company may incur incremental compensation expense.
-It is currently estimated that approximately \$ million of expense will be recorded over the vesting period related to such restricted stock.
-Based on the number of shares of FMC Corporation restricted stock held by the Company's employees and directors on , 2001, an assumed offering price per share of FMC Technologies common stock in the offering of \$ and a price per share of FMC Corporation common stock of \$, shares of FMC Technologies common stock would be issued.
+To the extent that the Company replaces any FMC Corporation restricted stock with FMC Technologies restricted stock prior to the distribution, the Company may incur incremental compensation expense.
+It is currently estimated that approximately \$2.3 million of expense will be recorded over the vesting period related to such restricted stock.
+Based on the number of shares of FMC Corporation restricted stock vesting prior to January 1, 2003 held by the Company's employees on March 30, 2001, an assumed offering price per share of FMC Technologies common stock in the offering of \$20.00 and a price per share of FMC Corporation common stock of \$73.64, 445,000 shares of FMC Technologies common stock would be issued.

-FMC Technologies intends to replace all of the FMC Corporation options held by the Company's employees and former employees of its businesses and a portion of the FMC Corporation options held by the Company's directors as of the date of the distribution with options to purchase shares of the Company common stock that will be issued pursuant to the FMC Technologies Stock Plan.
+FMC Technologies intends to replace all of the FMC Corporation options held by the Company's employees and non-employee directors, other than directors who will remain directors of FMC Corporation after the distribution.
+The Company intends to replace a portion of the FMC Corporation options and restricted stock held by the Company's directors who will continue to serve as directors of FMC Corporation as of the date of the distribution with options to purchase shares of the Company common stock and shares of restricted stock of the Company that will be issued pursuant to the FMC Technologies Stock Plan.
+The Company intends to replace all outstanding options and restricted stock of FMC Corporation held by FMC Corporation employees whom the Company hires after the distribution date.